 That helped but this post by Jonathan Morrow is the ‘real juice’ and I will follow it’s advice.
-These tips will help yo when you need to write an essay or job application as well.
+These tips will help you when you need to write an essay or job application as well.

 He lists 12 things to do when writing headlines:

-- Avoid being original – I had to do a double take when I saw this.
+- Avoid being original – I had to do a double-take when I saw this.
 Basically what he is really saying is broaden your resource material.
 You should as a writer keep a ‘rip off’ file.
 This is where you see a great piece or headline and ‘rip it off’ – I just cut and paste good headlines then play around with them.
 I have not done this consistently enough so I will be doing this more consistently.
 Do this until you get a real feel for a good headline and you can then be original.

 - Avoid being clever – Clear, direct headlines beat clever funny ones every time.

 - Be satisfied – Is your headline smacking of desperate attention or does it command attention.
 Aim for the latter.
 Your formatting is also crucial.

 - Think about your readers – Always craft your headline around what your readers are interested in.
 This should be based on know the topics your readers are interested in.

 - Remember your peers – If you want to get links you have to impress other bloggers operating in your niche.
-After thinking about your readers consider your peers
+After thinking about your readers consider your peers.

 - Remember social media – If you are looking for traffic from the main social media sites remember that audience as well.
 You need to think about your target social media audience when you write your headline – i.e. from the beginning.
 You’ve got to capture and keep the reader, don’t you agree?

 - Remember your personal style – Fit your headline with your personal voice.
 Could your reader’s look at one of your headline’s and know it was one of your pieces without clicking on it?